SIMRAN-RAWAT-66/bangloreprice-perdict/README.md

-# banglore price-perdict project
+# banglore price-predict project
-this is ml project
+this is an ml project